The Best Neuropathy Supplements

 The peripheral nervous system is responsible for the function of the sensory, motor, and autonomous nerves.
 Damage to these nerves can result in loss of feeling sensation, especially in the feet or hands and allodynia.
 In the latter case, severe pain may result from a stimulus that never causes pain in normal situations.

-Other symptoms include burning pain, painful muscle movements, organ or gland dysfunction, muscle wasting, impaired digestion, urination, sexual function, and paralysis.
+Other symptoms include burning pain, painful muscle movements, organ or gland dysfunction, muscle wasting, impaired digestion, urination, sexual dysfunction, and paralysis.
 Breathing difficulties and organ failure may occur in extreme cases.

 Figures from a five-year research by the Foundation for Peripheral Neuropathy show that about 75% of those who suffer from this condition have painful neuropathy symptoms.
 It is therefore understandable that conventional treatment for neuropathy is limited to managing the symptoms instead of the cause.
-As a result, however, most people resort to neuropathy supplements for a sustainable long-term solution.
+As a result, however, most people resort to neuropathy supplements for a more natural and long-term solution.

 Problems With Conventional Neuropathy Treatments